samanthagatt/Swift-Design-Patterns/Platform Patterns/README.md

     - Many methods will begin with `will`, `did`, and `should`
 4. To maintain lower coupling, use a protocol for the delegate and implement it with an object (class or struct)
 5. Allow your delegate object to only implement the methods it wishes wherever possible
-    - Either expose your protocol to Objective C and mark them as `optional` or provide default implementations in an extension
+    - Either expose your protocol to Objective-C and mark them as `optional` or provide default implementations in an extension

 ### Data Sources
 * Specialized delegations that provide data rather than control behavior when an event occurrs